 “We’re done here,” Pat said.
 “Call Duckie.”
 CSI Pat Simkowski had a quip for everything.
 His expression, “Call Duckie,” was his way of telling the uniformed officers that he was done with the scene and the medical examiner and/or coroner could come pick up the body and take it to the morgue.

-Pat was full of movie and TV show references, and it never seemed to get old.
+Pat was full of movie and TV show references, and it never seemed to get old — or, at least, not to him.